Disorder and quasiparticle interference in heavy-fermion materials

-We would like to thank J.~C.~Davis, F.~Steglich, S.~Wirth and A.~Yazdani for stimulating discussions.
-This work is supported by the U.S. Department of Energy under Award No. DE-FG02-05ER46225 (D.K.M.) and by the Alexander von Humboldt Foundation (D.K.M.).
+{\it Acknowledgments.} We would like to thank J.~C.~Davis, F.~Steglich, S.~Wirth, and A.~Yazdani for stimulating discussions.
+This work is supported by the U.S. Department of Energy under Award No. DE-FG02-05ER46225 (D.K.M.).